imperva/dsfkit/README.md

         the public IP of the installer machine which should now be available in the AWS EC2 console
     ```

-    **Note:** You may need to decrease the access privileges of the key_pair_file in order to be able to use it in for SSH.
+    **NOTE:** You may need to decrease the access privileges of the key_pair_file in order to be able to use it in for SSH.
     For example: `chmode 400 ${key_pair_file}`